dddrrreee/cs49n-20spr/labs/1-gpio/README.md

 Obviously, to use these devices, the pi must have a way to communicate with them.

-An old-school, obsolete approach to device communication is to have special assembly instructions that the pi CPU could issue.
-This sucks, since each new device would need its own set of instructions.
+An old-school, obsolete approach for device communication is to have special assembly instructions that the pi CPU could issue.
+This sucks, since each new device needs its own set of instructions.

-Instead, the generally agreed upon hack that modern systems use is to give each device its own chunk of the physical address space and then read or write these locations with magic device-specific values to these locations to communicate with it.
+Instead, modern systems use the following hack: they give each device its own chunk of the physical address space and code can read or write these locations with magic, device-specific values to communicate with the device.

-For example, from the Broadcom document, we know that 0x20200000 has the address of the ... register.
-To write a 1 for pin 20 we could do the equivalant of the following sleazy C code:
+For example, to turn on GPIO pin 20, we look in the Broadcom document:
+   1. On page 95 states that a write to the ith bit of `GPSET0` will set the ith GPIO pin on.

+   2. Using the table on page 90 we see `GPSET0` is located at address `0x7E20001C` (note: a constant prefixed with `0x` this given in hex notation.)

+   3. Finally, just to confuse things, we know after staring at the diagram on page 5 that the broadcom "CPU bus addresses" at `0x7Exx xxxx` are mapped to physical addresses at `0x20xx xxxx` on the pi.
+      Thus the actual address we write is `0x2020001C`.
+      (Note: such ad hoc, "you
+      just have to know" factoids are wildly common when dealing with hardware, which is why this is a lab class.
+Otherwise you can get stuck for weeks on some uninteresting fact you simply do not know.
+      Hopefully, after this class you operate robustly in the face of such nonsense.)

+The result of all this investigation is the following sleazy C code:

-        *(volatile unsigned *)0x2020202 = (1 << 20);
+        *(volatile unsigned *)0x2020001C = (1 << 20);

-I.e., cast the locations .... to a `volatile unsigned` pointer and write  (store) the constant produced by shifting a 1 to the 20th position there:
+I.e., cast the locations `0x2020001C` to a `volatile unsigned` pointer and write  (store) the constant produced by shifting a 1 to the 20th (`1 << 20`) position there:
    - `volatile` tells the compiler this pointer is magic and don't optimize its use away.
-   - `unsigned` on the pi is 32 bits.
+   - `unsigned` on the pi is 32-bits.

-Morally the above is fine, despite what people might tell you, however it is very easy to forget a `volatile` type qualifier and have the compile silently remove reads or writes.
-In this class we will do the slighly more priggish to perform the same action:
+Morally the above is fine, despite what some people might tell you.
+However, empirically, it is very easy to forget a `volatile` type qualifier, which will cause the compiler to (sometimes!) silently remove reads or writes.
+In this class we will *never* directly read or write device memory, instead we will call the procedures `get32` and `put32` to read and write addresses.
+For example:

         put32(0x2020202, (1 << 20));

-which will call out to assemmbly code (`gcc` currently cannot optimize this) writes the given value of the second argument to the address specified by the first.
+`put32` will call out to assemmbly code (`gcc` currently cannot optimize this) writes the given value of the second argument to the address specified by the first.
+In addition, by using `put32` and `get32`, it becomes trivial to record all the reads and writes that are done to device memory, and later use this for testing.
+(You will use this in the next lab to sort-of prove that the code you write in this lab is correct.)

-Thus, how to read the document:
+Generally, whenever you need to control a device, you'll do something like the following:
+    0. Get the datasheet for the device (i.e., the oft poorly-written PDF that describes it).
-    1. Figure out which locations control which device actions.
+    1. Figure out which memory locations control which device actions.
     2. Figure out what magic values have to be written to cause the device to do something.
     3. Figure out when you read from them how to interpret the results.

-In general, there is often some kind of initialization, then a sequence of writes to kick the device down a set of actions, and some number of reads when we know data is (or could be) available.
+Devices typically require some kind of initialization, a sequence of writes to kick-start the device down a set of actions, and some number of reads when we know data is (or could be) available.

 In our case, we want to get the GPIO pin initialized to be an output pin (to control and LED) or input